oracle-livelabs/oci/oci-vtaps-flow-logs/lab1/lab1.md

 ## Task 3: Create VCN Subnets

 Now that we have a VCN created, we will create three subnets for the compute and network resources.

+Let's begin.

 1. In the Subnets table, Click **Create Subnet** to create the first subnet.
 The first subnet will provide network access for the compute instance representing the client.